vic-ma/website/content/posts/2025-05-15-introduction/index.md

 * Heat map for hard-to-fill cells.
 * Parts-of-speech distribution graph.

-Right now, we are in the "community bonding period" of the GSoC program (May 8 to June 1).
+Right now, we are in the community bonding period of the GSoC program (May 8 to June 1).
 During this time, I will work with my mentors to determine which construction aids this project should add.

 ## Mini crossword